stevenygd/jax-diffusion/README.md

 │   ├── models     # Defines models and sub-layers that constitute the model.
 │   └── utils      # utility functions for FLOP computations and other training utilities.
 ├── scripts
-│   ├── create_data  # Scripts for extracting features and saving images in a format readable by our defined dataloader, given downloaded image data.
+│   ├── data_prep  # Scripts for downloading dataset and extracting features and saving images in a format readable by our defined dataloader, given downloaded image data.
-│   ├── data_download# Script for downloading the ImageNet dataset (image size=256 or 512).
-│   ├── run_train.sh # Script for launching training with user-defined parameters using train.py.
-│   └── run_eval.sh  # Script for launching evaluation with user-defined parameters using eval.py.
 ```

 ## 0. Environment Setting and Data Preparation